coala/coala/docs/Developers/Newcomers_Guide.rst

   - merge a ``difficulty/low`` Pull Request
   - review at least a ``difficulty/low`` or higher Pull Request

+Note: After you have solved a ``difficulty/newcomer`` issue, please don't take up any more.
+Instead, move on to more difficult issues.

 Once you've run coala on a project, please fill out our `usability survey <http://coala.io/usability>`_.
 And once you've got your first Pull Request merged successfully, fill out our